TanYa-Go/Movie-Quiz/README.md

 #### User story: As a user, I would like to track my score during the game.

 * **Plan**
-The plan was to implement a field above the question, displaying the current score of the user which increases when the user selects correct answer.
+The plan was to implement a field above the question, displaying the current user's score which increases when the user selects correct answer.
 Final result should be displayed on the end screen after completing the game.

 * **Implementation**
 I've added a score field to index.html and a function in app.js to increase the score by 10 points.
 When the game starts, the score is set to 0 and only when the answer was correct, the function ** is being executed.
 I have also added a field on the end page where the total score will be displayed.